Dan Gardner (footballer): Oldham Athletic

 On 2 June 2017, after leaving Chesterfield, Gardner signed for Oldham Athletic on a two-year contract.
 He became John Sheridan's first summer signing as Oldham boss.
 After a knee injury in November 2018, he was released in 2019.

 Wigan Athletic

 At the beginning of September 2020 he joined Wigan Athletic on a short-term deal and on 5 October 2020, his contract was extended until January 2021.
 He scored his only goal for Wigan in a 4–3 win against Accrington Stanley on 12 December 2020.
 He made 40 appearances in total in the 2020–21 season.

 Doncaster Rovers

 On 6 August 2021, Gardner joined Doncaster Rovers on a one-year contract.
 He scored his first goal for the club in a 4–3 loss against Morecambe on 2 January 2022.
 Following relegation to League Two, Gardner was released at the end of his one-year contract.

 Return to Oldham Athletic

 On 29 July 2022, Gardner returned to Oldham Athletic on a two-year deal following their relegation to the National League.
+He made a total of 18 appearances during Oldham Athletics first campaign in the National league.
+His only goal of the campaign was the first goal in a 2-1 win against Aldershot at Boundary Park.
+During the following season, Gardner scored 4 goals in 26 appearances.
+It was announced on the 26th June that Gardner had signed a one-year extension with Oldham Athletic.